Managing the SaaS subscription life cycle

 For account creation to happen:

 - The customer selects the Configure account now button that's available for a SaaS offer after its successful purchase in Microsoft AppSource or the Azure portal.
-Alternatively, the customer can use the Configure now button in the email that they will receive shortly after the purchase.
+Alternatively, the customer can use the Configure now button in the email that they'll receive shortly after the purchase.

 - Microsoft then notifies the partner about the purchase by opening the landing page URL with the token parameter (the purchase identification token from the commercial marketplace) in the new browser tab.